-But if you're looking to buy a new chainsaw and deciding how long saw bar should you get, then it depends on the thickness of the log or tree you will be cutting.
+But if you’re looking to buy a new chainsaw and deciding how long a saw bar should you get, then it depends on the thickness of the log or tree you will be cutting.

 We recommend you to choose an inch or two longer bar size than the thickest log you will come across.

 For example, if you have to tree that has a diameter of 14 inches, then use a bar that is at least 16 inches long.
 A longer bar gives you more clearance when cutting.